Parker9706/terrace-house-api/README.md

 ```

 # Get all quotes from a member
-This endpoint will fetch all quotes from a member, depending on if there is any available.
+This endpoint will fetch all quotes from a member, depending on if there are any available.
 Like in the members endpoint, provide the first name and last name separated by a "+" symbol.

 Request:
 ```shell